ionic-team/capacitor-site/pages/docs/v3/core-apis/data-types.md

 #### Dictionaries

-`CAPPluginCall` stores this data as its `options` dictionary property but has a variety of convenience accessors that operate on it.
-The convenience accessors will try to cast the value to the expected type(s) so `NSNull` values will get filtered out.
+`CAPPluginCall` stores this data as its `options` property but has a variety of convenience accessors that operate on it.
+The accessors will cast the value to the expected type(s) so `NSNull` values will get filtered out.

 ```swift
 if let value = call.getString("foo") {